How to Secure the Best Scuba Diving Life Insurance Coverage Today

 A diver supplement in addition to the application.

-Life insurers use a number of factors to determine your best life insurance rate, including your average dive depths.
+Life insurers use several factors to determine your best life insurance rate, including your average dive depths.

 Dive Depths Less Than 75′